-You’re a few months into the new year and super proud of the progress you’re making.
+You’re well into the new year and super proud of the progress you’re making.
 You’ve hit the gym a couple times a week consistently, tried to get in a healthy mix of cardio, strength, core, and flexibility work.
 You’re eating better and feeling great.
 While each of these new habits is an important part of a healthy lifestyle and will certainly help you reach your health and fitness goals, there’s still one more thing you need to do: STAND UP!

 Did you know one hour of exercise a day won’t put a dent in the negative side effects of too much sitting?
 Depressing, I know—but stick with me.
 It’s a reality that has to be contested for our overall health.